На русском языке

 R_{gd} = R_{F} D^6_{P} ,

 Table 4.
-The hydrogen system for galactic systems
+Hydrogen system for galactic systems

-The mass of a normal galaxy
+Mass of normal galaxy

 Mpg = 8.15∙109 Mc

-The mass of a dwarf galaxy
+Mass of dwarf galaxy

 Mgd = 4.43∙106 Mc